ccie18473/wolf4rust/README.md

 \# cp libfmopl.a /usr/lib/

-### In Cargo, choose feature UPLOAD or GOODTIMES depending if you have the WL1 or WL6 files
+### In Cargo, choose feature UPLOAD or GOODTIMES depending if you have the WL1 or WL6 files:

-WL1 Files (Episode 1 Shareware):
+WL1 Files (Episode 1 Shareware provided here):

 audiot.wl1
 config.wl1